MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 }
 ]

-Above callbacks will also be sent for each pending recurring payment which is cancelled due to user or merchant initiated cancellation of agreement or cancellation of pending one off payment, due to merchant initiated cancellation of pending agreement.
+Above callbacks will be sent for each pending recurring payment which is cancelled due to user or merchant initiated cancellation of agreement or cancellation of pending one off payment, due to merchant initiated cancellation of pending agreement.

 ## **9. FAQ**